 If all else fails give the parents a call.
 They may be able to give you other suggestions over the phone if they know something in particular that usually quiets their baby or makes him happy.
 If you are unable to soothe the crying baby, you may ask the parents to come home as a last resort.
 But, often times the baby will quiet down by the time the parents get there depending on how far away they are.

 Here are some helpful ideas for babysitters and parents too on how to stop a baby from crying.

 crying baby, baby won't stop crying, how to stop baby from crying, crying babies, baby crying, infant crying

 Need a break from the same four walls?
 Wishing you could go shopping without a crying baby in tow?
 Maybe you just want a couple of hours to yourself to get your hair done.

 Everyone needs a break once in a while!

-Find out what a babysitter in your area would cost by clicking the link below
+Find a babysitter in your area now by entering your zip code below